nklerk/nl.nielsdeklerk.neeo/README.md

 * Inform NEEO that a textlabel value of your virtual device has changed.
 (Provides visual feedback)

+# Changelog.
 ## Version 0.7.7
 - Added token support (Tags)

 ## Version 0.7.6
 - Fixed a critical bug that rendered all NEEO flows unusable.
 - Added textlabels as capabilitie, You can now display textual inforamation. like what did homey say :-)
-- Placed all settings java code in a seperate file.
+- Cleaned settings code.
-- ordered icons on app settings
+- Changed icons on app settings
-- added textlabel icon for app settings.
+- Added textlabel icon for app settings.
-- changed initial bonjour interval from unlimited every 10 seconds to 10 times 1 minute.
+- Changed initial bonjour interval from unlimited every 10 seconds to 10 times 1 minute.

 ## Version 0.7.5
 - Default Capabilities will now be added when adding a new virtual device.